kakafei/akka/akka-docs/rst/java/routing.rst

 stop the router and when the router stops it also stops its children.
 Stopping children is normal actor behavior.
 The router will stop routees that it has created as children.
 Each child will process its current message and then stop.
 This may lead to some messages being unprocessed.
-See the documentation on :ref:`stopping-actors-java` for more information.
+See the documentation on :ref:`stopping-actors-lambda` for more information.

 If you wish to stop a router and its routees, but you would like the routees to first process all the messages currently in their mailboxes, then you should not send a ``PoisonPill`` message to the